 Policies & Procedures

 Saturday, July 24.
-Please arrive between 1 and 2pm.
-Upon arrival, go directly to YANCEY LODGE on the Mount Sequoyah campus to complete registration.
+Please arrive between 2 and 3pm.
+Upon arrival, go directly to Yancey Lodge (150 N Skyline Drive, Fayetteville, AR 72701) to complete registration, temperature check, health screening, and COVID-19 rapid test.
 There will be signs directing you from the entrance of the retreat center to the building.
-Students will move into their residence hall and meet at 2pm for orientation.
-All visitors will be asked to leave campus by the 3pm official program start.
+Students will move into their residence halls immediately after a negative COVID-19 test result.
+Students will move into their residence hall and meet at 3pm for orientation.
+All visitors will be asked to leave campus by no later than 4pm official program start.

 The final day of the SummerStage program will include a public performance of the student showcase.
 Parents, family and friends are encouraged to attend the performance.
 The performance will begin at 2pm on Saturday, July 31.
 This performance will take place at THEATRESQUARED, located at 477 West Spring Street.
 Following the performance, students will have a final meeting with faculty and then be ready to CHECK OUT FROM THE THEATRESQUARED PERFORMANCE VENUE no later than 4pm.
 Only parents, guardians, or specifically authorized individuals will be able to leave with a student.
 Dinner will not be served that day.
 The residence hall will be closed.